Projektanker/mark/README.md

 - `template.html` to change the used html template.
 Defaults to pandoc HTML5 template (extract template with `pandoc -D html5`)
 - other files like images or fonts are also supported.

-Any of these files can be in one or more `*.zip` archives and will be extracted by the server.
+Any of these files can be in one or more `*.zip` or `*.tar` archives and will be extracted by the server.
 See `./integration-test` for an advanced example.

 ## How does it work?